Skip to content

 Tribal Casinos

+Michigan is home to 12 federally recognized tribes that operate gaming facilities across both peninsulas.
+Approximately 23 Class III casino properties operate statewide.
 The largest tribal gaming operator is the Sault Ste.
 Marie Tribe of Chippewa Indians, which operates five casino locations.
-Other major tribal operators include the Little River Band of Ottawa Indians, the Gun Lake Tribe (Match-E-Be-Nash-She-Wish Band), the Saginaw Chippewa Indian Tribe, the Keweenaw Bay Indian Community, and others.
+Other major operators include the Little River Band of Ottawa Indians, the Gun Lake Tribe, the Saginaw Chippewa Indian Tribe, and the Keweenaw Bay Indian Community.

 DetailInformation

-Number of tribes12 federally recognized
+Number of recognized tribes12 federally recognized

 Approximate casino properties~23 Class III casinos